-Policy HC-2.1 Provision of Affordable Housing.
+POLICY HC-2.1 PROVISION OF AFFORDABLE HOUSING.

-Provide funding assistance, partnership support, and take other actions as necessary to support the construction of new affordable housing within the SEDA to meet RHNA-based targets as specified in the City of Fresno General Plan Housing Element.
+Provide funding assistance, partnership support, and take other actions as necessary to support the construction of new affordable housing within the SEDA.

 The Housing Element details a comprehensive set of programs to provide an adequate supply of affordable housing.
 Programs entail actions by the Planning and Development Department, Fresno Housing (previously known as the Fresno Housing Authority), private and non-profit developers and others as applicable.
 Development in the SEDA shall be consistent with the Housing Element.
-Current programs include:
+Current programs prioritizing housing affordability include, but are not limited to: